emillen/hill_cipher/README.md

 ### HillDecipher
 HillDecipher.sh takes three arguments:
-The file containing the decryption matrix 'D', the file containing the cipher text 'C', and the file to save the plain text message 'M' to
+The file containing the decryption matrix _'D'_, the file containing the cipher text _'C'_, and the file to save the plain text message _'M'_ to

 ```bash
 ./HillDecipher.sh D C M